denoland/deno/std/manual.md

 checking and no resolution of dependencies.
 It accepts up to two arguments, the first is a hash where the key is the module name and the value is the content.
 The only purpose of the module name is when putting information into a source map, of what the source file name was.
-The second argument are optional `options` of the type `Deno.CompilerOptions`.
+The second argument contains optional `options` of the type `Deno.CompilerOptions`.
 The function resolves with a map where the key is the source module name supplied, and the value is an object with a property of `source` and optionally `map`.
 The first is the output